Umi-tech1/Fresh-Cart-Ads-Campaign-Analysis/README.md

 3. Impressive ROAS: The return on Ads spend (ROAS) for YouTube stands at impressive rrate 1298.84%.
 This means that Fresh Cart gets $12.99 in return for every dollar spent on YouTube advertising.
 This is sinificanrtly higher than the ROAS on other platforms including Twitter (420.18%)
 4. Efficiency: YouTube generates more sales than Twitter even with fewer campaign(9 vs 12) and shorter ad durations.

 Considering all these factors, YouTube is the mosty effective platform for Fresh Cart's advertising. it offers a combination of high conversion rates, maximises sales revenue, an impressive ROAS, and the lowest cost per conversion, all while requiring fewer campaign and shorter durations.

 ## Which is the least effective platform for Ads campaign?
+Based on this analysis, Google Ads has been the least effective or potentialkly overfunded platform for Fresh Cart's advertising for the following reasons
+1. Google Ads has the lowest conversion rate at 4.62%, which is notably lower than the conversion rates of other platforms
+2. Highest Cost Per Conversion: Google Ads also has the highest Cost Per Conversion at $35, making it the most expensive platform in terms of acquiring a customer
+3. Least ROAS: Google Ads is at the bottonm in terms of ROAS with 180.88%.
+While this is still a positive return, it's considerably lower than the other platform
+4. Google Ads generated sales revenue of $8.07k, which is higher than instagram but significantlt lower than YouTube, Twitter and Facebook.